JasperBroeck/Easy-Arch/docs/contributing.md

 This wiki is **not** about replicating the official Arch Wiki.
 Instead, we aim to complement it by making Arch Linux accessible to new users.

 ## How to Contribute
-We use **GitHub** to manage and host the Easy Arch Wiki with [Docsify](https://docsify.js.org/) under the hood for the Wiki look.
+We use **GitHub** to manage and host the Easy Arch Wiki with [Docsify](https://docsify.js.org/) under the hood for the Wiki look (take a look at how to add items to the side- and navbar if you want to contribute).
 You can contribute by:
 1. **Forking the Repository:**
    Clone the project to your local machine and make updates or additions.
 You can also view the repo [here](https://github.com/JasperBroeck/Easy-ArchWiki).